honest-cash/simple-bitcoin-wallet/README.md

 For web developers building applications for Bitcoin Cash, Simple Wallet provides an easy and quick way to create BCH wallets and send bitcoin around. simple-bitcoin-wallet gives developers high-level interfaces that hides most of the complexity required for such functionality.
 The mission is to make interaction with Bitcoin Cash Blockchain as simple as possible.

 Simple Wallet is used for <a href="https://honest.cash" target="_blank">Honest.Cash</a>.
-It uses a lightweight version of Bitbox - <a href="https://www.npmjs.com/package/bitbox-light">Bitbox Light</a>.
+It uses Bitbox and rest.bitcoin.com.

 The default derivation path for the wallet keypair is m/44'/0'/0'/0/0.

-The package is 1.1 MiB compressed (it uses a light version of bitbox).

 # Functionality
 * Create wallets

 * Send Transactions (1:n fund distribution possible!)

-* Upload and Download data from the blockchain
+* Upload and Download data from the blockchain (deprecated)

 * Support for encryption of recovery phrases